Approximate Roots, Toric Resolutions and Deformations of a Plane Branch: Abstract

 \section{Abstract}

 We analyze the expansions in terms of the approximate roots of a Weierstrass polynomial $f \in \mathbf{C} \{ x \} [y]$, defining a plane branch $(C,0)$, in the light of the toric embedded resolution of the branch.
-This leads to the definition of a class of (non equisingular) deformations of a plane branch $(C,0)$ supported on certain monomials in the approximate roots of $f$.
-As a consequence we find out a Kouchnirenko type formula for the Milnor number $(C,0)$.
-Our results provide a geometrical approach to Abhyankar's straight line conditions and its consequences.
-As an application we give an equisingularity criterion for a family of plane curves to be equisingular to a plane branch and we express it algorithmically.
+This leads to the definition of a class of (non-equisingular) deformations of a plane branch $(C,0)$ supported on certain monomials in the approximate roots of $f$, which are essential in the study of Harnack smoothings of real plane branches by Risler and the author.
+Our results provide also a geometrical approach to Abhyankar's irreducibility criterion for power series in two variables and also a criterion to determine if a family of plane curves is equisingular to a plane branch.